TITLE: Department Director I

 Positions assigned to Marketing and Communications may also be responsible for:

-Bachelor’s Degree in business administration or related area.
+Bachelor’s Degree in an area as specified in the Position Specific Duties and Responsibilities section above.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity.
+Five years of progressively responsible, professional experience related to area of assignment, including four years in a management or leadership capacity.

 KNOWLEDGE AND SKILLS